Family • Friends • Frat Life

-As Hicks and I are entering our 20th year of living in Brandonmore, I was left pondering what makes this place so special.
+As Hicks and I are well into our 21st year of living in Brandonmore, I was left pondering what makes this place so special.
 Hicks can testify that on Day 1 (a.k.a.
 April 16, 1996) I said, "This is it.
 This is HOME.
 We're never leaving."
-7,200+ days later, the love has only deepened.
+7,500+ days later, the love has only deepened.

 Many folks have passed through the hood over the years.
 Many have "moved on up" to bigger houses in fancier neighborhoods...and nearly all who have done so have expressed regret in leaving.
 "There's SOMETHING about this neighborhood.
 Where we live now, it's not special like Brandonmore."
 We've heard that sentence muttered time and time again.

 What sets our hood apart?
 It's obvious, right?
 Toilet seats and rubber bracelets.
 Duh.
 If you're new here, allow me to explain...